somenudigital/SOMENU-OFFLINE-LAN/README.md

 ## How It Works: The Local Area Network (LAN)

-Unlike cloud based systems that store data on the internet, this SOMENU version operates on a **Local Area Network (LAN)**.
+Unlike cloud-based systems that store data on the internet, this SOMENU version operates on a **Local Area Network (LAN)**.

 ### 1. The Main Server (Admin PC)
 Your main computer (where the SOMENU desktop software is installed) acts as the **Server**.
 All of your restaurant data including menus, tables, orders, and sales reports is securely stored directly on this computer.